Xilinx/video-sdk/sources/v2.0/getting_started_on_vt1.rst

 |

+.. _installing-in-existing-ami:

 ****************************************************
-Installing the |SDK| on an existing AMI
+Installing the |SDK| in an existing AMI
 ****************************************************

 In order to use a custom AMI on a |VT1| instance, it is necessary to install the |SDK| in the AMI.
 This section explains how to do this.
 These steps are not necessary when using the public |SDK| AMI since it already includes a complete installation of the |SDK| and can readily be used on a |VT1| instance.